Hits since 2024-07-10 14:36:15:

 what was requested to be printed--the blank tax form.
 So

-after doing this I had a pdf of the form without the buttons!
+after doing this I had a pdf of the form without the

--Next I imported this pdf file into Gimp (which comes with
+Next I imported this pdf file into Gimp (which comes with

 Slackware).
 Gimp is like PhotoShop, only free.
 I